(logo) Natural Genesis (logo text)

 III.
 Ecosmos: A Revolutionary Fertile, Habitable, Solar-Bioplanet, Incubator Lifescape

-2. Computational Systems Physics: Self-Organization
+2. Computational Systems Physics: Self-Organization, Active Matter

 Many scientific fields are in the process of a major shift from reduction to emergence such as Systems Biology, Genetics, Neuroscience, and Chemistry, as this site reports.
 By finding and cataloging the particles and linear laws of cosmic and material realms, this phase has well plumbed materiality and spacetime.
 But a Google search for “Systems Physics” does not get any results.
 A curious inversion seems to occur whence this fundament atomic pursuit since Greece and Rome to Newton’s day may be the last to reconceive itself.
 A developmental self-organization from galaxies to genomes to Gaia does not appear in large colliders.
 Physicist advocates such as Philip Anderson, Brian Josephson, Robert Laughlin, Lee Smolin, Nigel Goldenfeld, William Bialek and many others are now trying to move beyond a benthic theory of everything to a recurrent vitality everywhere.
 A Systems Physics to reunite and reinvent quantum and cosmos from which life, intelligence and personhood in community are meant to emerge is an overdue imperative.
-Other sections herein such as Active Matter, Fractal Cosmology, Common Principles contain additional references.

 2020: While systems biology and systems chemistry have become distinct research endeavors (see sections herein), this title phrase, which should be equally obvious, has not come into wider use (no hits on Google).
 The olden divide between life sciences and a mechanical physics is deeply rooted.
 This section went online in the mid 2000s for contributions that began to scope out the endemic presence of dynamically interconnected environs from universe to human.
 The current scientific revolution has now well advanced toward a natural unified, animate ecosmos, as Active Matter attests.
 Other sections such as A Survey of Common Principles contain more entries about complex network self-organizations everywhere.